enthought/enable/docs/source/enable/testing.rst

 docs (:class:`~.EnableTestAssistant`) for the full list of methods available.

-The following is a Dummy TestCase to showcase some basics of the :class:`~.EnableTestAssistant` functionality.
-It is not testing things users would likely want to test, but it showcases the capabilities / usefulness of the test assistant.
+Here is an example

 ::

     import unittest
     from unittest import mock

-    from enable.component import Component
+    from enable.api import Component
-    from enable.testing import EnableTestAssistant, _MockWindow
+    from enable.testing import EnableTestAssistant

     class TestExample(unittest.TestCase):
         def test_example(self):